-Next, enable automatic signing.
-From the Project Editor, choose a target and select “General”.
+- Next, enable automatic signing.
+From the Project Editor, choose a target and select Signing & Capabilities.

 When you connect a new device to your Mac, Xcode will automatically detect and register it to your team provisioning profile.
 Note that in order to launch your app on a device, the device needs to be registered on your team provisioning profile.

-Creating your own iTunes Connect organization and being the team agent.
+- Creating your own App Store Connect organization and being the team agent.
 Sign in with the Apple ID you used to enroll in the Apple Developer Program

-Or being invited by an existing organization as a user with an Admin, Technical, or App Manager role.
-Read more details about iTunes Connect user accounts here.
+- Or being invited by an existing organization as a user with an Admin, Technical, or App Manager role.
+Read more details about App Store Connect user accounts here.

 For paid apps

-Review the agreement that appears, check the box to agree to the terms, and click on “Submit”.
+Review the agreement that appears, check the box to agree to the terms, and select Agree.

-After you’ve completed the above, the contract’s status will now say “Processing”.
-After Apple has verified the info you provided, which will take about an hour, the contract will now appear under “Contracts In Effect”.
+After you've completed the above, the agreement's status will change to "Processing".
+After Apple has verified the info you provided, which usually takes about an hour, the agreement's status will change to "Active".

 Add a new app

-To create a new iTunes Connect record, you’ll need these details: platform, app name, default language, bundle ID, and SKU.
-You can’t really change these details later, so be sure of what you enter.
+To create a new App Store Connect record, you'll need these details: platform, app name, primary language, bundle ID, and SKU.
+You can't really change these details later, so be sure of what you enter.

 If applicable, you can also set user access at this step.

-Before you can submit your app for review through iTunes Connect, you need to upload the build through Xcode.
+While you can upload and app bundle directly to App Store Connect, we'll cover the steps you need to follow to upload the build through Xcode.

-Make sure the current build is selected and click on “Upload to App Store” in the right-hand panel.
+- Make sure the current build is selected in the sidebar and click on TestFlight & App Store.

-In the next window that appears, click on “Upload” in the bottom right-hand corner.
+- In the next window that appears, click on Distribute.